 Ruby produced the short film Break Free in 2014.
 Her short film describes her struggle with gender presentation and fluidity.
 It also explains what it is like to have an identity that deviates from the status quo.

-Before she made a short film, she was kind of unemployed as she could not get a manager, agent, or audition.
+Before she made a short film, she was unemployed as she could not get a manager, agent, or audition.
 Henceforth, she decided to make a short film as a way of being able to give herself something to do and to study her craft.

 In the film, Ruby appears with blonde shoulder-length hair, full makeup, and a tight-fitting dress.
 She strips down, cuts her hair, removes her makeup, and shows off her full sleeve tattoo.
 After her makeover, she wraps her breasts, wears a strap-on, and dons a suit.

-Ruby explains her film saying,
+Ruby explains her film by saying,

 "In this film, I am telling my story, which involved bandaging my breasts in the '90s.
 I had no education on the harm Ace bandages cause as I was just a kid.
 I do not recommend anyone trying to tape down their breasts to use them."

 Soon, Ruby’s short film went viral, getting millions of hits.
 She also receives an email from Jenji’s office about auditioning for Stella In Orange Is The New Black.

 Since then, she has appeared in Resident Evil: The Final Chapter, Pitch Perfect 3, The Meg, and the first openly gay superhero, Batwoman, in 2019-2020.

 Ruby is one of the most versatile fashion chameleons and often experiments with androgynous and more traditionally feminine looks.